Voter & Election Information

 It’s easy to get started running for office.
 You must be a registered voter living within the corporate limits of the City of Fortuna to be eligible for office.
 You may not hold elected office if you have been convicted of designated crimes specified in the Constitution and laws of the State.
 You may not make any reference to party affiliation on required forms, since the City Council is a nonpartisan body.

-During a specific period known as the “Nomination Period,” (July 18, - August 12, 2022 from 8:00 to 5:00 pm.) you can obtain your candidate packet and official nomination papers from the Fortuna City Clerk; you need a minimum of 20, maximum of 30 registered voters from your city to sign your papers; you complete the papers; and you turn them into the Fortuna City Clerk.
+During a specific period known as the “Nomination Period".
+You can obtain your candidate packet and official nomination papers from the Fortuna City Clerk; you need a minimum of 20, maximum of 30 registered voters from your city to sign your papers; you complete the papers; and you turn them into the Fortuna City Clerk.

 Before starting your campaign, you will need to become familiar with a number of other requirements.
 This is not an all-inclusive list, so please be sure to check with the Fortuna City Clerk on other requirements.